muhammetaydinn/vidiary/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if available) or visit [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).